 Photo by Jillayna Adamson

-Project Safe Space: Trauma-Focused Mental Health Services for Refugee and Immigrant Children launched in 2014 and currently serves immigrant and refugee youth in both St. Louis County and St. Louis City through support from St. Louis County Children’s Service Fund, the St. Louis MHB, and the Lutheran Foundation of St. Louis.
+Project Safe Space: Trauma-Focused Mental Health Services for Refugee and Immigrant Children launched in 2014 and currently serves immigrant and refugee youth in both St. Louis County and St. Louis City through support from St. Louis County Children’s Service Fund and the St. Louis MHB, with additional support from the Lutheran Foundation of St. Louis and Saigh Foundation.
 Project Safe Space specializes in providing free, trauma-informed mental health services to immigrant and refugee children and youth between the ages of 5-19.
-The project currently partners with schools in the Ritenour School District, Bayless School District, St. Louis Public Schools, and Premier Charter School.
-Projected Fall 2018 expansion includes services in Hazelwood and Pattonville School Districts.
+The project currently partners with schools in the Ritenour, Bayless, Hazelwood, Pattonville, Lindbergh and St. Louis Public School Districts, as well as with Premier Charter School.

 Services include: